Apart from Him we can do nothing

 Change can be messy.
 Painful.
 Uncomfortable.

-If this causes us to hold back parts of our lives from Christ, this is something that needs to be dealt with.
-If we have made a decision to follow Christ, we must be prepared to surrender to Him.
+If we fear does God want to change who you are and it causes you to hold back parts of your life from Christ, this is something that needs to be dealt with.
+If we have made a decision to follow Christ, we must be prepared to surrender ourselves to Him.

-However, a new believer who is still learning about how Christ and the Holy Spirt are going to work in their lives may have a bit of fear related to the unknown.
+However, a new believer who is still learning about how Christ and the Holy Spirit are going to work in their lives may have a bit of fear related to the unknown.
+Rather than judge a new believer for feeling this way, we need to help walk them through their concerns and give them hope.

-If you find yourself fearing God wants to change who you are, take heart.
+If you find yourself fearing does God want to change who you are, take heart.
 God does have change in mind, but if you are committed to following Christ, it is the kind of change that you will appreciate in the end.
+Below are 3 answers to the question “does God want to change who you are” that hopefully provide some comfort.

 God Wants to Cleanse You